sboulema/NuGetMonitor/README.md

 - Checks for updates, deprecations and vulnerabilities when a solution is opened
 - Shows an info bar with the number of available updates, deprecations and vulnerabilities
 - Shows an info bar with vulnerabilities found in transient packages
-- Comes with a package management tool window that gives an instant overview over all packages, with a lean and fast package update functionality
+- Provides a package management tool window that gives an instant overview over all packages, with a lean and fast package update functionality
 - Works with .NET Framework projects and with .NET projects using `PackageReference` items

 ## Supported Visual Studio versions